1ramihamada/ARTS-bioprinter-gui/README.md

 # ARTS BioPrinter Controller

 ## Overview
 The **ARTS BioPrinter Controller** is a Python-based application that provides a GUI interface for controlling a bioprinter.
-The software facilitates communication with 3D printers and fluid dispensers via serial ports, allowing users to move axes, send G-code commands, and execute precise dispensing operations.
+The software facilitates communication with a Prusa 3D printer and Nordson fluid dispenser via serial ports, allowing users to move axes, send G-code commands, and execute precise dispensing operations.

 ## Features
 - **Graphical Interface**: Built using `wxPython` for interactive control.